torbennehmer/hacs-e3dc/README.md

 battery when electricity is cheap even if you have no solar power available, for example in windy winter nights/days.

+Keep conversion losses and battery wear in your mind as well, you'll probably need at least a 40-50% difference in costs to make it worth if you actually charge from the grid.

 Be aware, that calls to this operation seem to be limited, however, this is not documented.
+Additionally, there may be local laws that regulate if you may charge a larger battery from the grid.

-As always, use at your own risk and discretion.
+Use this feature at your own risk and discretion.

 ## Upstream source